nmarley/dashruby/documentation/script.md

 #### new(op\_return: *String* or *Array of Strings*)

-Returns a new `BTC::Script` instance containing `OP_RETURN` opcode followed by one or more *pushdata* binary strings.
+Returns a new `Dash::Script` instance containing `OP_RETURN` opcode followed by one or more *pushdata* binary strings.

 ```ruby
 >> Script.new(op_return: "correct horse battery staple")